OPENDAP/test.opendap.org/README.md

 UID and GID.
 Then the BES log directory, $HYRAX_HOME/log/bes should be assigned UID and GID of the bes user in the docker container.

-2. New Apache httpd docker images will generate new ETags for assets served.
+2. New Apache httpd docker images may generate new ETags for assets served.
 This will cause the _libdap4/unit-tests/HTTPConnectTest_ to fail.
 The test _setup()_ method will need to be edited to adopt the new ETag.
 Note that running the test in debug (_-d_) will reveal the new ETag for the asset in question.

 # hyraxctl